Crispy and buttery, a Cuban sandwich is so, so good, with succulent homemade pulled pork, deli ham, dill pickles, mustard and Swiss cheese.

 Really, anything you’d like!
 We love a pile of potato chips or sweet potato chips with a good sandwich, but other options are French fries, fresh vegetables, a salad, or fruit.
 Potato salad or creamy coleslaw is delicious, too!
 Dill potato salad made with lots of fresh dill, dill pickles, and red skin potatoes goes really well with a Cuban sandwich.

 Like any sandwich, you can pretty much build a Cuban panini the way you want.
 It may not be an “authentic” version, but it’s your version and that’s just as good.
-Here’s some suggestions:
+Here are some suggestions:

-- There are so many varieties of mustard and each one has unique characteristics.
-Use your favorite one, or just skip the mustard if you want.
-Try a different spread.
+- Experiment with different kinds of mustard or try a different spread.
+There are so many varieties of mustard and each one has unique characteristics.
+Use your favorite one, or just skip the mustard if you want and try something different.
 Thousand Island is good or a flavored cream cheese spread.

 - Pickles.
 Again, a lot of different kinds out there, all of which would be worth a try.
 Choose your favorite or what you happen to have in the fridge.
 Try pickled red onions for a different twist.

-- Skip the pork and try sliced turkey, instead.
+- Skip the pork and try deli sliced turkey instead.

-- What kind of cheese do you like on a sandwich?
+- Use a different kind of cheese.
+What kind of cheese do you like on a sandwich?
 Swiss works great with the pork and ham but other varieties of cheese are great, too.

 While this sandwich really can’t be made ahead, the pork certainly can.
 Freeze individual portions of pork and thaw it in the microwave any time you crave a Cuban panini.